EricAwesomeness/PUT/README.md

 # PUT
 This PowerShell script, labeled as version 6.13.0, serves as a utility toolkit for handling common Active Directory (AD) tasks.
 It's designed to assist service technicians in managing user accounts efficiently.
 Here's a breakdown of its main features and functionality:

+Please use PUT.lnk shortcut to run tool.

-GUI Interface: The script utilizes a graphical user interface (GUI) built with Windows Forms to provide an interactive experience for the user.
+GUI Interface: The script utilizes a graphical user interface (GUI) built with .Net to provide an interactive experience for the user.

 Functionality: